-Dr. Hoffman is the medication safety pharmacist.
-She serves as a preceptor in nutrition support for pharmacy practice residents.
-Dr. Hoffman earned her Doctor of Pharmacy degree from Mercer University, College of Pharmacy in 1983.
-She completed a post-doctoral residency in parenteral and enteral nutrition and intravenous therapies at Community Alimentation Services in 1984.
+Dr. Hoffman is the Medication Safety pharmacist.
+She serves as a preceptor in Nutrition Support for pharmacy practice residents and secondary preceptor for drug information.
+Dr. Hoffman received her Doctor of Pharmacy degree from Mercer University, College of Pharmacy in 1983.
+She completed a post-doctoral residency in parenteral and enteral nutrition and intravenous therapies at Community Alimentation Services in 1984. firstname.lastname@example.org

 Daniel Padgett, PharmD, BCPS, BCCCP